+The integral is known as the J integral (J for James R. Rice).
 This lecture describes the J integral, along with examples of calculation.
 Uses of the J integral are often better appreciated in the context of individual applications, which we will describe in later lectures.
+In current engineering practice, the field in an elastic body is commonly determined by using finite element method.
+Once the field is determined, the finite element code calculates the J integral, which gives the energy release rate.